HTTPArchive/almanac.httparchive.org/src/content/en/2021/capabilities.md

 All usage data in this chapter is based on the July 2021 crawl.
 You can find the raw data in the <a hreflang="en" href="https://docs.google.com/spreadsheets/d/1b4moteB9EiLYkH1Ln9qfi1tnU-E4N2UQ87uayWytDKw/">Capabilities 2021 Results Sheet</a>.

+For the two more commonly used APIs in this chapter, additional data from Chrome Platform Status is presented.
+This data shows how the API usage has changed over the last 12 months prior to the publication of this chapter.

 ### Status of the presented APIs

 Please note that most of the APIs presented here are so-called _incubations_.
 Unless noted, they are not (yet) W3C Recommendations, i.e., official web standards.
 Instead, these APIs are being worked on in the Web Platform Incubator Community Group (WICG), where browser vendors and developers can discuss new features.